parsevalbtc/libbitcoin-system-wiki/Integer-Powers-Unraveled.md

     std::numeric_limits<Type>::is_integer && \
     !std::numeric_limits<Type>::is_signed, bool>
 ```
+## Mixing Unsigned and Signed Operands
+There are no interesting consequences to the use of mixed sign operands.

+## Conclusion
+* Behavior satisfies the identity function for all sign combinations.
+* Return type is deduced in C++14 and in C++11 can be specified.
+* Behavior is consistent with native operators.
+* The functions cannot *cause* overflows.
+* There can be no "tautological compare" warnings from unsigned parameters.
+* The functions fail with a common sentinel for undefined operations.
+* Stack calls may be fully removed by inlining.
+* The `is_negative` and `absolute` calls compile away for `unsigned` operators.
+* The `is_odd`, `is_negative`, and `absolute` calls compile away for `unsigned` and `constexpr` parameters.
+* The dependent conditions compile away when the above render a condition tautological.
+* All that remains is *necessary*.

 ## Test Vectors
 Power and log are inverse functions, so these relations must hold for all defined { b, n }, excepting overflows.